deeptimahisare1206/Spring-AI/README.md

 # Spring AI Practice Modules

-A curated collection of hands-on practice modules exploring the capabilities of **Spring AI** – a new project by Spring to integrate AI models like OpenAI, Ollama, Azure OpenAI, and more into Spring applications.
+A curated collection of hands-on practice modules exploring the capabilities of **Spring AI** – a new project by Spring to integrate AI models like OpenAI, Ollama and more into Spring applications.